ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 * Otherwise, it occurs as an argument in another function expression, and the following rules for function arguments apply to its declared result type.
-* Each argument of the function can be used for the declared type of the corresponding declared parameter according to one of the following rules:
+* Each argument of the function conforms to the declared type of the corresponding declared parameter according to one of the following rules:
    * The argument is a function expression with declared result type that is the same as, or a subtype of, the declared type of the parameter.